anirudh-s97/anirudh-s97/README.md

 - :infinity: I love math, programming and Data Science :zap:
 - 🌱 Learning new things every day
-- In my freetime you can find me playing games or experimenting with kaggle :)
+- In my freetime you can find me playing games or experimenting with kaggle :smile: